i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ##### Operator 6: XNOR (The "Equality Detector")

-![XNOR Gate in CircuitVerse](./images/XNOR-gate_circuitverse.png) *Figure: The standard XNOR gate symbol in CircuitVerse.*
+![XNOR Gate in CircuitVerse](./images/XNOR-gate_circuitverse.png) *Figure: The abstract symbol for the Exclusive NOR (XNOR) gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active only if the inputs are the same.*

 ![XNOR Gate (Composite) in CircuitVerse](./images/XNOR-gate-composite_circuitverse.png) *Figure: Composite XNOR gate in CircuitVerse, built by inverting one input to an XOR gate.
 This demonstrates that XOR(A, NOT B) is equivalent to XNOR(A, B).*